EiriasValar/FF4FE-Tracker/README.md

 The [Free Enterprise Resources](https://docs.google.com/spreadsheets/d/1Dpdq74HZ-KipaSnSqRuMMXjJdn-uSP2C-UvKYyS3-wY/edit#gid=0) document has links to a number of other trackers, all of which have provided some inspiration for this one.
 In particular the high-level UI is heavily based on [BigDunka's tracker](https://fftracker.dunka.net/index.html).

-The Key Item icons (except for the Mist Dragon) are the property of [SchalaKitty](http://schala-kitty.net/ff4fe-tracker/), used with permission. **TODO get permission so this is true!**
+The Key Item icons (except for the Mist Dragon) are the property of [SchalaKitty](http://schala-kitty.net/ff4fe-tracker/), used with permission.

 Other icons are all sprites from the game, taken from [videogamesprites.net](http://www.videogamesprites.net/).